-or reduces it significantly, and (ii) in the corresponding number, we its stake to a level that requires a reduction in the number of propri ler reduces

-(vii) If they belong to more than four boards (or management bodies) in part of the Company's Group.
-For these purposes, office held in where the position held is that of proprietary director will be excluded Furthermore, all companies belonging to the same group will be tree. holding companies uded from these c or entities alculations.

-(viii) When for reasons attributable to the board member, his/her pre serious harm to the Company's corporate equity or reputation, in the

-C.1.20 Are qualified majorities other than those prescribed type of decision? by law require ed for any
+C.1.20 Are qualified majorities other than those prescribed by law required for any type of decision?

 Yes No x

 If so, describe the differences.

 Description of differences

--

-C.1.21 Indicate whether there are any specific requirements, a to the directors, to be appointed Chairman of the Boar
+C.1.21 Indicate whether there are any specific requirements, apart from thos relating to the directors, to be appointed Chairman of the Board of Directors.

 Yes No x

 Description of requirements

 -

-C.1.22 Indicate whether the By-laws or the Board Regulatio Directors: ns set any ag e limit for
+C.1.22 Indicate whether the By-laws or the Board Regulation Directors: ons set any a age limit for

 Yes No x

-Age lir nit
+Age li mit

 President -

 CEO -

 Board Member -

 Remarks

 -

-C.1.23 Indicate whether the By-laws or the Board Regulations s or additional and stricter requirements for independent d set out by law:
+C.1.23 Indicate whether the By-laws or the Board Regulations or additional and stricter requirements for independent of set out by law:

-Yes No x
+Yes X No

-Additional requirements and/or maximum number of years for ten m of office 12
+Additional requirements and/or maximum number of years for term n of office 12

-Pursuant to Article 19.1 of the Board Regulations of 25 May 2022, dire year term, after which they may be re-elected once or several times f turn, pursuant to Article 19.4 of the Regulations, Independent Director continuous period that is longer than 12 years. or periods of equa l duration.
-In
+Pursuant to Article 19.1 of the Board Regulations of 25 May 2022, three-year term, after which they may be re-elected once or sevel duration.
+In turn, pursuant to Article 19.4 of the Regulations, Indepen as such for a continuous period that is longer than 12 years. ral times for per iods of equal

-C 1 24 Indicate whether the By-laws or the Board Regulations s tinulate specif ic rules for

-· T midicate miletion the by land of the board Regulations 3 LIPUIULU JPUUII

-delegating voting rights to other directors on the Board of Directors, how this is done and, in particular, the maximum number of times that voting rights may be delegated to a board member, as well as whether there is any limitation on the categories to which proxies can be delegated, in addition to any restrictions imposed by law.
-If so, provide brief details of said rules.
+C.1.24 Indicate whether the By-laws or the Board Regulation for delegating voting rights to other directors on the Bo is done and, in particular, the maximum number of tim be delegated to a board member, as well as whether the categories to which proxies can be delegated, in actimposed by law.
+If so, provide brief details of said rules ard of Directores that voting there is any I ors, how this g rights may imitation on

-Pursuant to Article 17.2 of the Board Regulations of 25 May 2022, directors will do everything within their reach to attend all Board Meetings (whether in person or remotely) and when they are unavoidably unable to attend in person, they shall grant a proxy, in writing and specifically for each session, to another member of the Board, including the relevant instructions and notifying the Chairman of the Board of Directors of any such proxy.
-In the case of non-executive directors, they may only be represented by another member of the Board of Directors who is classified in the same category.
-A record of the number of absences at Board of Directors meetings shall be included in the Annual Corporate Governance Report.
+Pursuant to Article 17.2 of the Board Regulations of 25 May 2022, dire their reach to attend all Board Meetings (whether in person or re unavoidably unable to attend in person, they shall grant a proxy, in wr session, to another member of the Board, including the relevant in Chairman of the Board of Directors of any such proxy.
+In the case of may only be represented by another member of the Board of Directors category.
+A record of the number of absences at Board of Directors me Annual Corporate Governance Report. motely) and whiting and specific nstructions and non-executive di who is classified en they are ally for each notifying the rectors, they in the same

-C.1.25 State the number of board meetings held by the Board of Directors during the year.
-Also, state, where applicable, how many times the Board has met without the Chairman's attendance.
-Attendance will also include proxies appointed with specific instructions.
+C.1.25 State the number of board meetings held by the Bothe year.
+Also, state, where applicable, how many twithout the Chairman's attendance.
+Attendance wappointed with specific instructions. imes the Boa ard has met

-Number of Board meetings 7 Number of Board meetings without the Chairman's attendance 0
+Number of Board meetings 13

+Number of Board meetings without the Chairman's attendance
-Remarks

-During the 2022/23 financial year, the Board of Directors held 7 meetings in person and 1 meeting in

-writing without a session.
+During the 2022/23 financial year, the Board of Directors held 10 meetings in person and 3 meeting in writing without a session.

-State the number of meetings held by the coordinating director with the rest of the directors and without the attendance or representation of any executive director:
+State the number of meetings held by the coordinating director with the rest of the directors and without the attendance or representation of any